University of Wales, Newport: Reputation

 The university had been involved in higher education since 1841.
 In 2009, it was rated the number one university in Wales for enterprise education by the Knowledge Exploitation Fund.

 The School of Film, Photography and Digital Media taught a documentary photography degree programme as well as housing the Newport Film School, founded by John Grierson in 1966 and producing many award-winning film-makers since then.

 The 2010 CILECT Congress (the international association for film and television schools) unanimously voted in Newport Film School as a full member – only two of the ten new applicant schools for full membership were given this accolade.

-Facilities

-The accommodation facilities on the Caerleon campus consisted of 661 rooms with a choice of standard or en-suite facilities.
-En-suite halls were arranged into flats of five rooms whilst the standard halls had approximately 15 residents per floor.
-Bedrooms were centrally heated and equipped with furniture, whilst hall kitchens were equipped with standard kitchen appliances.

-The university had a sports centre housing a large sports hall, a gym/fitness suite and outdoor pitches and courts.
-The university library was open seven days a week and computer suites were open 24 hours a day.

 Students' Union

-Newport Students' Union was the union representing all students at the university.
-From the moment students enrolled they were automatically a member of the Students' Union.
-It was intended that for every year of every course there should have been at least one course representative.
-The union was run day-to-day by a team of sabbatical officers – students who were taking an extra year or year out from their studies to develop the union.
-Alongside this sabbatical team full-time and part-time staff were employed to assist in the operation of the union and part-time officers, team captains, society presidents and student managers who all worked alongside their studies to assist the union.
+Newport Students' Union was the students' union representing all students at the university.
+The union was run day-to-day by a team of sabbatical officers.
+Alongside this sabbatical team, full-time and part-time staff were employed to assist in the operation of the union and part-time officers, team captains, society presidents and student managers who all worked alongside their studies to assist the union.

 Newport Students' Union provided a range of sports teams, societies and entertainment for students to get involved in.
-The union also housed a newspaper (NewsPort), magazine (newtwo), TV station (NTV) and radio station (Radio Noize), all of which students managed and ran.

-As well as weekly social events and club nights, the union organised Freshers' Fortnight, Freshers' Fayre, Re: Freshers Week, RAG (Raising and Giving Week) and the May Ball which has previously had headline acts including Supergrass, Girls Aloud, Electric Six, Scouting for Girls, The Zutons and Feeder.
+The union also housed a newspaper (NewsPort), magazine (newtwo), TV station (NTV) and radio station (Radio Noize).
+As well as weekly social events and club nights, the union organised Freshers' Fortnight, Freshers' Fayre, Re: Freshers Week, RAG (Raising and Giving Week) and the May Ball.